 Leaning over the balcony rail with my camera, I watched the tannery workers in the courtyard below.
-Some of them were thigh-deep in vats of brightly-coloured liquid.
-One heaved skins one by one, wet and heavy, into a deep pool.
-Another looked up at me as he took a breather in the hot sun, his arms and legs stained dark with dye.
-None of them seemed bothered by the acid stink that reached me even three floors above.
+Some of them were thigh-deep in vats of acid-bright liquid.
+Another heaved skins one by one, saturated and heavy, into a deep pool.
+A third looked curiously up at me as he took a breather in the fierce sun, his arms and legs stained dark with dye.
+None of them seemed bothered by the pungent stink that reached me three floors above.
 I pressed the sprig of mint to my nose, breathed in, and took another photo.

 This is Chouara Tannery (sometimes spelled Chouwara or Chaouwara), the largest, most popular, and most astonishingly photogenic of the three leather tanneries in Fes (aka.
 Fez).
 It’s a popular place to visit for two main reasons: not only is it one of the most fascinating and eye-catching sights in Fes, but it’s also the best place in the whole of Morocco to buy Moroccan leather bags, Moroccan leather slippers, and every other type of leather goods you can think of, including jackets, poufs, footrests, skirts, shoes and belts.

 I visited Chouara Tannery during a trip to Fes as part of a two-week tour of Morocco that also took in such delights as glamping in the Sahara Desert.
 The trip was full of highlights, but the visit to the tannery in Fes is something I’ll always remember.

 The leather made here is beautiful: buttery soft and top quality.
 Little wonder that Moroccan leather is highly prized and shipped all over the world.